Shitennoji Temple in Osaka: the first temple in Japan

 Since its founding Shitennoji Temple has been associated with health and welfare.
 The original temple included the Hiden-in (Welfare Institution), the Ryobyo-in (Hospital), and a Seiyaku-in (Pharmacy).
 Today the area of Tennoji in south Osaka still has a number of hospitals close by including Shitennoji Hospital, NTT Nishinihonosaka Hospital and Osakakeisatsu Hospital.

-Shitennoji plays host to a number of important festivals including Shusho-e (Doyadoya) on January 14 and Higan-e rituals on the spring and autumn equinoxes.
+Shitennoji plays host to a number of important festivals, including Shusho-e (Doyadoya) on January 14 and Higan-e rituals on the spring and autumn equinoxes.
 A large and popular flea market takes place on the temple grounds on the 21st and 22nd of each month.
 They begin early around 8 am and are winding down by 4 pm.
+Numerous visitors are also present during the Obon festival in summer.

 The five-story pagoda can be entered and climbed.